Father of freed Taliban hostage: 'He wants to be home'

 - The family was recently freed by the Pakistani Army

-- "We're living in a miracle," said the father of one of the freed captives
+- "We're living in a miracle," father says

-Washington (CNN)Despite declining to take a flight to the US, a recently freed hostage of a Taliban-affiliated group wants to come back, his father said Thursday.
+Washington (CNN)A Canadian held hostage by a Taliban-linked group wants to return home, his father said Thursday, even though he declined to board a military plane bound for the US.

-CNN's Paula Newton spoke with Patrick and Linda Boyle, the parents of Josh Boyle, who, along with his wife Caitlin Coleman and three children, has been held captive by the Taliban-affiliated Haqqani Network in Afghanistan.
-They were recently freed from captivity by Pakistani security forces, but a senior US official told CNN that Boyle refused to board a US-bound plane over concerns about facing US law enforcement.
+Josh Boyle, captured five years ago with his American wife Caitlin Coleman by the Taliban-affiliated Haqqani Network in Afghanistan, was freed Thursday.

-His parents spoke with him from their home in Canada and said Boyle wants to return.
+Boyle was previously married to the sister of Omar Kadhr, a Canadian imprisoned for 10 years at the US detention facility in Guantanamo Bay, Cuba, after fighting US troops in Afghanistan.

+The US official said there are some questions surrounding Boyle's past, but the Department of Justice said he did not face arrest.
+"Coleman and Boyle are not charged with any federal crime and, as such, we do not seek their arrest," spokesman Wyn Hornbuckle said.

-"He wants to be home," Patrick Boyle said.
+"He wants to be home," Patrick Boyle told CNN from his home in Canada.
 "He couldn't have made it more clear."

-Boyle's mother said he told her he planned to return as well.
+Boyle's mother said he also told her he planned to return.
 "His last words were, 'I'll see you in a couple days, Mom," Linda Boyle said.

-Boyle is a Canadian and Coleman is an American.
-Coleman was pregnant at the time of their kidnapping and had two more children while held hostage.
+Coleman was pregnant at the time of their kidnapping and had two more children in captivity.

-The US official said there are some questions surrounding Boyle's past, though there is no indication he faces arrest.

-In response to reports of Boyle declining to board the flight, Department of Justice spokesman Wyn Hornbuckle said, "Coleman and Boyle are not charged with any federal crime and, as such, we do not seek their arrest."

-Boyle's father said his son told him he wanted to cooperate to make sure his family's captors were brought to justice "for the horrendous things they did to his wife."
+Patrick Boyle said his son told him he wanted to cooperate with officials to ensure his family's captors were brought to justice "for the horrendous things they did to his wife."

 "Josh is anxious to provide the evidence needed to bring the captors to justice, as I said, for what they did to his wife, which is much more horrendous than she described in the video," Patrick Boyle said, referencing footage posted online of the imprisoned family.